react-native-documents/document-picker/README.md

 The type or types of documents to allow selection of.
 An array of strings or single string.

 - On Android, these are MIME types such as `text/plain` or partial MIME types such as `image/*`.
 See [common MIME types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types).
-- On iOS, these must be Apple "[Uniform Type Identifiers](https://developer.apple.com/documentation/uniformtypeidentifiers/system-declared_uniform_type_identifiers?language=objc)"
+- On iOS, these must be Apple [Uniform Type Identifiers](https://developer.apple.com/documentation/uniformtypeidentifiers/system-declared_uniform_type_identifiers?language=objc)
 - If `type` is omitted it will be treated as `*/*` or `public.item`.

 #### [iOS and Android only] `copyTo`:`"cachesDirectory" | "documentDirectory"`